andimeier/deploy/stage-to-production/README.md

 Not too exciting features here, the following steps are performed:

-1. copy everyting from the stage folder into a timestamped directory
+1. copy everything from the stage folder into a timestamped directory
 2. add target specific config file
 3. modify the symlink `app` in the application folder so that it points to the newly deployed version
 4. restart the app service